imixs/imixs-adapters/imixs-adapters-kafka/README.md

-# Apache Kafka
+# Apache Kafka Adapter

-This project provides an Apache Kafka messaging service for Imixs-Workflow events.
+This adapter module provides an Apache Kafka messaging service for Imixs-Workflow events.

 See: